 What is Easy Read?

-Easy Read information is an accessible information format designed for people with a learning disability and autistic people.
+Easy Read is an accessible information format designed for people with a learning disability.
 The words are made easier to read, the text is big, and pictures are used next to the words.
-Here's our top ten tips for making Easy Read.
+Here are our top ten tips for making Easy Read.

 1. Think First